RajDev12/JavaScript-Tutorial/README.md

 - **Boolean**: Represents logical values - `true` or `false`.
 - **null**: Represents the intentional absence of any object value.
 - **undefined**: Indicates that a variable has been declared but not assigned any value.
+- **Symbol**: Uniquely define a variable, return type is also symbol
-## Summary: Non-Primitive / Reference Types
+## Non-Primitive / Reference Types

 Non-primitive or reference types involve passing the address (or reference) of the variable to a function or operation.
 Any changes made to the variable via a new variable will reflect on the original one as well.
 This behavior is observed in arrays, functions, and objects, as they are all non-primitive data types.